Isabella Hofmann: Career

-Hofmann appeared twice in Season 7 of TV series Criminal Minds as David Rossi's first ex-wife Carolyn Baker.
+Hofmann appeared twice in season 7 of TV series Criminal Minds as David Rossi's first ex-wife Carolyn Baker.
 Hofmann appeared in a 2010 episode of NCIS (a spinoff of JAG) as the villainous Evelyn Wallace.
 In 2015, Hofmann landed a recurring role as Clarissa Stein, wife of Martin Stein (played by Victor Garber) in three episodes of The Flash, later reprising the role in two episodes of Legends of Tomorrow in 2016.
 She returned to the role in 2017 for the Arrowverse crossover event Crisis on Earth-X, appearing in part one (season 3, episode 8 of Supergirl) and part four (season 3, episode 8 of Legends).

+Personal life

+Hofmann was in a relationship with actor Daniel Baldwin from 1994 until 2005.
+Together, they have one son, Atticus (b.
+1996), who has autism.